DanielLedger/ConfigMenuGenerator/README.md

 - labelClasses: The list of HTML classes labels should have.
 Same as above.
 - displayName: The name to display when showing the option, instead of the key's name.
 Doesn't inherit (as that'd be dumb).

+### Global input options.

+These work on all forms of input, but not section containers:

+- disabled: Should the control be read-only/disabled.
+Note that this is purely asthetic and can be trivially bypassed, so validate this serverside as well.

 ### String input options.

 These only work on inputs of type string:

 - options: What are the allowed options for a given input.
 Note that this is purely asthetic: a clever user can easily bypass this, so it MUST be validated serverside as well.
 This automatically converts the input to a `select` field.
+Won't inherit.